 Add half the sesame oil to the pan along with the ground beef.
 Saute the beef, breaking it up into small pieces as it browns.

-While you’re cooking the beef, you can mix up the sauce.
+While you’re cooking the beef in the skillet, you can mix up the sauce.
 Combine the soy sauce, chili oil, remaining sesame oil, brown sugar substitute, garlic and ginger in a bowl.

 Once the meat is browned, lower the heat and add the broccoli back into the pan.

-I usually serve it on top of cauliflower rice or on its own.
+I usually serve ground beef and broccoli on top of cauliflower rice or on its own.
 Add on some more chili oil or sriracha if you like some more heat.

 Notes About the Ingredients